Butternut Squash and Shaved Brussels Sprouts

 - Squeeze of fresh lemon juice or sherry wine vinegar, to taste Add to list

-Trim the outer leaves from the Brussels sprouts and run them through the 4-millimeter slicing blade of your food processor.
+Trim the outer leaves from Brussels sprouts and run through the 4-millimeter slicing blade of your food processor.
 (Or just cut them into thin slices, crosswise, with a knife.)

-In a large sauté pan, combine the butter and olive oil over medium heat and add the squash.
-Cook, stirring frequently, for about 5 minutes or until the squash is tender.
-Add the Brussels sprouts, garlic, hazelnuts and sage.
+In a large sauté pan, combine butter and oil over medium heat and add squash.
+Cook, stirring frequently, for about 5 minutes or until squash is tender.
+Add Brussels sprouts, garlic, hazelnuts and sage.
 Drizzle with a little additional olive oil if you think necessary.
-Cook, stirring frequently, until the Brussels sprouts begin to caramelize and are tender, about 4 to 5 minutes.
-Toss in the cranberries.
+Cook, stirring frequently, until sprouts begin to caramelize and are tender, 4 to 5 minutes.
+Toss in cranberries.

 Season with salt and pepper and a splash of lemon juice or vinegar.
 Serve warm from the pan or at room temperature.